isomerpages/moe-dunmansec/_our-school/Our Student Life/Personal Learning Device.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J8naiGOWhtA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <p style="text-align:center"> MOE Singapore.
 (2020, March 4). <i>Minister Explains: The Refreshed Curriculum</i>. <br> Available at: https://youtu.be/J8naiGOWhtA </p>

+### Our School's Microsite

+To find out more of the NDLP at Dunman Secondary School, please click [here](https://sites.google.com/moe.edu.sg/dmnndlp/home) to visit our school's NDLP Microsite.

+### Device Management Application (DMA)

+Personal Learning Device (PLD) usage time is set to 6 am to 11 pm and school hours is from 6 am to 6 pm.
+The school determine the applications (apps) and programmes to be installed in the PLD to support teaching and learning.

+PLD are installed with a Device Management Application (DMA) to provide a safer digital environment for learning.
+Parents/Guardians can request to change your choice of After-School DMA Parent Option.
+Parents/Guardians may inform the school by filling up an online form (Please click [here](https://go.gov.sg/change-dma-parent-options)).

+_**Please take note that changes to the After-School DMA Parent Options will only take effect at the start of every term.**_

+### DMA Parent Portal

+Parent Portal is available for parents on After-School DMA Parent Default Settings/ Option A.

+Parents/Guardians may refer to the softcopy of the Parent Portal Guides and Video Guides for setup and how to use the available features.

+**DMA Parent Portal Guides**

+For Default Settings (iPad OS), please click [here](https://dunmansec.moe.edu.sg/qql/slot/u194/DMA/DMA%20Parent%20Guide%20v2.0%20-%20Default%20iPadOS.pdf).

+For Default Option A (iPad OS), please click [here](https://dunmansec.moe.edu.sg/qql/slot/u194/DMA/DMA%20Parent%20Guide%20v2.0%20-%20Option%20A%20iPadOS.pdf).

+For Default Option B (iPad OS), please click [here](https://dunmansec.moe.edu.sg/qql/slot/u194/DMA/DMA%20Parent%20Guide%20v2.0%20-%20Option%20B%20iPadOS.pdf).

+**DMA Parent Portal Video Guides**